seansellek/ember-highcharts-mixin/README.md

 And that's it!
 You can now place your component in your templates.

 Why the separation of `series` from `options`?
 Because it's very unlikely your data is already formatted as Highcharts series.
 And each series is unique to that specific chart.
 Separating the `series` allows you to define it as a computed property that takes in data from elsewhere and massages it into the format you want for this particular chart.
 Everything is live bound, so if the data changes, your `series` array will change, and your chart will redraw.

+## Examples
+See https://seansellek.github.io/ember-highcharts-mixin for a couple examples.